godotengine/godot-docs/development/cpp/object_class.rst

 If cast fails, NULL is returned.
 This system uses RTTI, but it also works fine (although a bit slower) when RTTI is disabled.
-This is useful on platforms where a very small binary size is ideal, such as HTML5 or consoles (with low memory footprint).
+This is useful on platforms where a small binary size is ideal, such as HTML5 or consoles (with low memory footprint).

 Signals